influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 The core purpose of Kapacitor is to process data from and to one or more Influx database clusters.
 The configuration must include at least one InfluxDB table array defining an InfluxDB connection.
 However, more than one can exist.
-At least one, and only one, such InfluxDB configuration must be flagged as the `default`.
+At least one _and only one_ such InfluxDB configuration must be flagged as the `default`.

 **Example 8 &ndash; An InfluxDB Connection grouping**